Reinhold Glière: Biography

 In 1920, Glière moved to the Moscow Conservatory where he (intermittently) taught until 1941.
-Boris Alexandrov, Aram Khachaturian, Alexander Davidenko, Lev Knipper and Alexander Mosolov were some of his pupils from the Moscow era.
+Boris Alexandrov, Aram Khachaturian, Alexander Davidenko, Tamara Popatenko, Lev Knipper and Alexander Mosolov were some of his pupils from the Moscow era.
 For some years he held positions in the organization Proletkul't and worked with the People's Commissariat for Education.
 The theatre was in the centre of his work now.
 In 1923, Glière was invited by the Azerbaijan People's Commissariat of Education to come to Baku and compose the prototype of an Azerbaijani national opera.
 The result of his ethnographical research was the opera Shakh-Senem, now considered the cornerstone of the Soviet-Azerbaijan national opera tradition.
 Here the musical legacy of the Russian classics from Glinka to Scriabin is combined with folk song material and some symphonic orientalisms.
 In 1927, inspired by the ballerina Yekaterina Vasilyevna Geltzer (1876–1962), he wrote the music for the ballet Krasny mak (The Red Poppy), later revised, to avoid the connotation of opium, as Krasny tsvetok (The Red Flower, 1955).
 The Red Poppy was praised "as the first Soviet ballet on a revolutionary subject".
 This is perhaps his most famous work in Russia as well as abroad.
 One number from the score, his arrangement of a Russian folk chastushka song Yablochko ("little apple") consists of an introduction, a basso statement of the theme, and a series of increasingly frenetic variations ending with a powerful orchestral climax.
 It is identified in the ballet score by its almost equally well-known name, the Russian Sailor's Dance.
 It is probably his best-known single piece, and is still heard at symphony concerts around the world, frequently as an encore.
 The ballet-pantomime Chrizis was revised just after The Red Poppy, in the late 1920s, followed by the popular ballet Comedians after Lope de Vega (1931, later re-written and renamed The Daughter from Castile).

 After 1917 Glière never visited Western Europe, as many other Russian composers did.
 He gave concerts in Siberia and other remote areas of Russia instead.
 He was working in Uzbekistan as a "musical development helper" at the end of the 1930s.
 From this time emerged the "drama with music" Gyulsara and the opera Leyli va Medzhnun, both composed with the Uzbek composer Talib Sadykov (1907–1957).
 From 1938 to 1948 Glière was Chairman of the Organization Committee of the Soviet Composers Association.
 Before the revolution Glière had already been honoured three times with the Glinka prize.
 During his last few years he was very often awarded: Azerbaijan (1934), the Russian Soviet Republic (1936), Uzbekistan (1937) and the USSR (1938) appointed him Artist of the People.
 The title "Doctor of Art Sciences" was awarded to him in 1941.
 He won first degree Stalin Prizes: in 1946 (Concerto for Voice and Orchestra), 1948 (Fourth String Quartet), and 1950 (The Bronze Horseman).